Leica S2 versus Nikon D800E

 Both the S2 and the D800 have been discontinued, but can regularly be found used on ebay.
 The S2 was replaced by the Leica S Typ 006, while the D800 was followed by the Nikon D810.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Leica S2 better than the Nikon D800E or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.